lblod/frontend-embeddable-notule-editor/docs/widgets/sidebar.md

 ### Variable plugin

-The following widgets are available when the `template-comments` plugin is configured.
+The following widgets are available when the `variable` plugin is configured.

 | Widget identifier | Widget type | Description                         |
 | ----------------- | ----------- | ----------------------------------- |